genexuslabs/gemini/src/components/alert/readme.md

   <li>Set the alert message, by adding the text inside the component (between the opening and closing tags).
 The message is slotted content.</li>
   <li>Set the alert position, by setting the <em>position</em> property equal to any of the available options: "left", "center", or "right".
 Default value is "left".</li>
   <li>Set the distance you want the alert to be appear from the left, bottom, or right sides of the container, by setting the <em>left</em>, <em>bottom</em>, or <em>right</em> properties to a value in pixels.
 Default value for the three properties is zero.
 In example: If you would like the alert to appear on the right side, with a "15px" distance from the right side, and "15px" distance from the bottom, set the <em>position</em> property to "right", and then <em>right</em> and <em>bottom</em> properties to "15px".</li>
-  <li>You can also set the amount of time the alert will be visible before hidding under the container, by setting the <em>active-time</em> property to a value in miliseconds.
-Default amount is "3500" miliseconds.</li>
+  <li>You can also set how long the alert will be visible before hiding under the container, by setting the <em>active-time</em> property to a value in milliseconds.
+Default value is "3500" milliseconds.</li>
 </ol>

 <!-- Auto Generated Below -->